-Building Standards

-Building Standards continue to provide a high level of customer satisfaction against an increasing demand upon the service and local development.
-In August the Building Standards service were awarded with a CSE (Customer Service Excellence) award for Exceeding their 90% target for Timeliness, Level of Information, Staff attitude and Satisfaction with the Service.
+Building Standards Building Standards continue to provide a high level of customer satisfaction against an increasing demand upon the service and local development.
+In August 2019 the Building Standards service were awarded with a CSE (Customer Service Excellence) award for Exceeding their 90% target for Timeliness, Level of Information, Staff attitude and Satisfaction with the Service.
+The service continues with its customer service standards and is due to have its next audit in Februarys 2021.